Corfu has an excellent bus service that will help you discover Corfu Town, reach its main beach resorts and explore the wider island.

 Image credits:

-All other images © The Mediterranean Traveller
+All photos © The Mediterranean Traveller